 In this Bitdefender vs Kaspersky comparison, we’re going to see how the antiviruses shake out in five rounds.
-While the two have similar features and pricing, there are subtle differences that should make each round interesting.
+Although the two have similar features and pricing, there are subtle differences that should make each round interesting.

 That said, they differ in other areas, such as support and user-friendliness.
 We’re going to compare Bitdefender and Kaspersky in five rounds, corresponding to the criteria set in our best antivirus software guide.